NEWMAN MAKES BANK PAY FOR STEALING CLIENT'S ASSETS

 A fiduciary duty is an obligation to act in the best interest of another party.
 When one person does agree to act for another in a fiduciary relationship, the law forbids the fiduciary from acting in any manner adverse or contrary to the interests of the client, or from acting for his own benefit in relation to the subject matter.
 Officers, Directors or others acting in control of a Corporation, managers and members of an LLC, partners in a Partnership and general partners in a Limited Partnership all owe fiduciary duties to the Corporation/LLC and to the Shareholders/Members as well.
 The acts comprising oppression are generally breaches of fiduciary duty as well.
 Breaches of fiduciary duty involve those in control either acting against the interest of the Company, usually in their own self-interest, or failure to act to protect the Company.
 Common examples of breaches of fiduciary duties include:

-2. a.
+- Self-interested transactions.
+This category includes, among others: a.
 Purchasing or selling services or products to or from companies in which the Director or Manager has a direct or indirect interest.
 One frequent example is where the director or Manager is the Company's landlord and charges excessive rent;

 b.
 Paying oneself excessive salary, bonus or distributions;